 The first of the “three greatest burdens” deals with your beliefs concerning spiritual reality.
 Here’s the first hurdle.
 Everyone who identifies with a religion doesn’t see it as a burden.
 Their faith can become so much a part of their identity that they don’t feel its weight and effects.
 But the reality is most religions create boundaries that dictate thoughts and values.

 You must come to terms with religious doctrine as a burden.
 Sadly, many people are content to stay entrenched and protective of their religion.
 But, it’s possible to help these people by planting the seeds.
 Help them research their beliefs.
 See if you can get them to meet you at a public library.
 Let go of your burdens and set an example for others to follow.
 Share articles like this.
-Please support them in investigating the boundaries of their religious programming.
+It’s also essential to support those who are investigating the boundaries of their religious programming.
 In the meantime, move onto the other burdens of regret and revenge.

 Overcoming Religious Programming